gabdube/native-windows-gui/readme.md

   - File dialog (save, open, open folder)
   - Font dialog
   - Color dialog
-- Support fow low level system message capture.
+- Support for low level system message capture.
 - Cross compiling and testing from Linux to Windows with Wine and mingw.
+  - Not all features are supported

 ## Performance